omxhealth/drugbank-sample-apps/README.md

 Visit `localhost:port` to view the app.

-To host with a different server like Apache, see Slim's [web server](http://www.slimframework.com/docs/v4/start/web-servers.html) documentation.
+To host with a different server (like Apache), see Slim's [web server](http://www.slimframework.com/docs/v4/start/web-servers.html) documentation.

 ## Python